BRIZINGR007/PyhtonServiceUtil/README.md

 # PythonServiceUtil

-PythonServiceUtil is a utility library designed to streamline Python-based microservice development.
-It offers robust support for REST inter-service calls, AWS SQS, Redis, and MongoDB, enabling faster, more efficient development workflows.
+**PythonServiceUtil** is a utility library designed to streamline Python-based microservice development.
+It offers robust support for:

-## Features

 - **REST Inter-service Calls**: Simplifies HTTP communication between services.
 - **AWS SQS Integration**: Enhances message queue operations.
 - **Redis Support**: Provides efficient caching and data storage.
-- **MongoDB Integration**: Simplifies interactions with MongoDB databases along  with Transactions.
+- **MongoDB Integration**: Simplifies database interactions, including transactions (mongoengine object data mapper).
-- **Context Management**: Simplifies Context Managemt in both MultiThreaded and MultiProcessing Environmenets.
+- **Context Management**: Facilitates seamless context management in multithreaded and multiprocessing environments.

 ---

+## Features

-## Validation Workflow
+### Validation Workflow

-The validation process works as follows:
+The validation process is structured as follows:

-1. **Access Token Validation**: The primary step validates the access token.
+1. **Access Token Validation**: Validates the access token as the primary step.
-2. **Fallback to X-API-KEY Validation**: If the access token validation fails, X-API-KEY validation is used.
+2. **Fallback to X-API-KEY Validation**: If the access token validation fails, X-API-KEY validation is used as a fallback.

-**Note**: The JWKS should be in the format `List[Jwk_TH]`.
-Mention the symmetric or asymmetric algorithm you want to use :AUTH_TOKEN_ALGORITHM
+> **Note**: The JWKS (JSON Web Key Set) must follow the format `List[Jwk_TH]`.
+Specify the symmetric or asymmetric algorithm to use via `AUTH_TOKEN_ALGORITHM`.

 ```python
 class Jwk_TH(TypedDict, total=False):